 03. Be friendly.

 Your email signature is also the perfect place to demonstrate a bit of your personality and offer a warm welcome to your recipients.
-As more and more business is conducted virtually on the interwebz, a personal touch with a bit of added flair in your email can go a long way.
+As more and more business is conducted virtually, a personal touch with a bit of added flair in your email can go a long way.
 You could include a small headshot of yourself, a link to set up a coffee date, a fun animated GIF of a promotion that your are currently running or something clever that speaks to what you do.
 Be creative and don’t be afraid to be yourself!

 I help female entrepreneurs and business owners create brands that command the spotlight.
 I love working with women to help them create beautiful, one-of-a-kind brands that give them the confidence to take their business to the next level and get them seriously noticed.
 I’ve worked with coaches, authors, influencers… you name it, and I bet I can help you too.